layersoflondon/application/README.md

 $ docker-compose up -d
 ```

+Known issue:

+* When spin up containers for first time with `docker-compose up -d`, the migration in the entrypoint of the ruby service, might fail since the mysql service didn't finish the warm up.
+Solved by running `docker-compose up -d` again

 Hit http://localhost:3000/

 Elastic search is composed independently, to spin up the elastic search container run: